Energy

 Sources:

-• Mixed, dry recycling: EPA.ie Figure 3: Bin waste collected from households (per capita) and bin collection services (per local authority) - 2021
+• Mixed, dry recycling: EPA.ie Figure 3: Bin waste collected from households (per household) and bin collection services (per local authority) - 2022

 • Solar renewable energy sources: Permanent private households using solar renewable energy sources by administrative county, 2022, CSO.ie